 Executive Director Employment contract Supplementary pension scheme Indemnities or benefits that may be due upon change or expiry of office Indemnities relating to non- compete clause

-Eric Hémar Chairman & CEO No No No No
+Eric Hémar Chairman and CEO No No No No

 Christophe Satin Deputy CEO Yes No No No

-Christophe Satin jointly founded ID Logistics in 2001 and has worked for ID Logistics for 13 years.
-When he was first appointed in 2010 as Immod representative and director, he had already been an ID Logistics employee for nine years.
-His employment contract does not include any exceptional severance pay but allows him to maintain his retirement rights based on his seniority within the Group.
+Christophe Satin jointly founded ID Logistics in 2001 and has worked for ID Logistics for 14 years.
+When he was first appointed in 2010 as representative of Immod, director, he had already been an ID Logistics employee for nine years.
+His employment contract contains no special clause for severance pay in the event of dismissal.
+However, his employment contract does entitle him to a pension based on his length of service with the Group.
 His entire remuneration is detailed under 3.3.3 "Chairman's report on internal control and corporate governance".